 REG[rs]

-- Use a dang tunnel named
+- Use some dang tunnels named

 - You need a new control signal.